TypQxQ/Klipper_ToolChanger/README.md

 ./install.sh
 ```

+Klipper_ToolChanger will show up in the update the next time you restart moonraker, or you can restart mooraker right away with: `sudo systemctl restart moonraker`.
-If you encouter errors after an automatic Klipper update you can safetly run the installation scipt again to repair the links to the extension.
+If you encouter errors after an automatic Klipper update you can safetly run the `install.sh` scipt again to repair the links to the extension.

 ### Manual Install
 Copy the python (`*.py`) files into the `\klipper\klipper\extras` directory.
 Assuming Klipper is installed in your home directory: